We5ter/Scanners-Box/README.md

 ### Project Description

-**Scanners Box** also known as **scanbox**, is a powerful **hacker toolkit**, which collects more than 10 types open source scanners from Github, including subdomain, database, middleware and other modular design scanner etc. **But for other Well-known scanning tools, such as awvs,nmap,w3af will not be included in the scope of collection.**
+**Scanners Box** also known as **scanbox**, is a powerful **hacker toolkit**, which collects more than 10 categories of open source scanners from Github, including subdomain, database, middleware and other modular design scanner etc. **But for other Well-known scanning tools, such as awvs,nmap,w3af will not be included in the scope of collection.**

 ***